saminsumesh/Subtitle-Merger-V2/README.md

 A Simple Telegram Bot By @Tellybots to add Subtitle Files in Video

 # Features
-- Force Sub Button Added Soon
+- Force Sub Button Added
 - Support Media Type Such as Mp4,Mkv,Webm etc
 - Auto Detect Media For Merging Subtitle
 - Can add Subtitle in Any Video